MadhuriPortfolio/MadhuriPortfolio/README.md

 # 🎯 Goals
-* 📊 Currently working towards earning the PL-300: Microsoft Power BI Data Analyst certification*
+* 📊 Currently enrolled in a Data Analytics Bootcamp, I'm building proficiency in data visualization tools like Power BI and Python.
 * 📝 Actively learning about data engineering, cloud technologies, and AI-powered analytics."